 - Play at Popular Attractions

 Boasting plenty of attractions to keep the whole family entertained, Pigeon Forge and Gatlinburg offer double the family fun to vacationers in the Smoky Mountains.
 From miniature golf courses and go-kart tracks galore to amusement parks and zoomy mountain coasters, get ready for a full day of play in the Smokies this summer!
-Our fav recommendations follow.
+You’ll find unique spots like the Hollywood Star Cars Museum, Ripley’s Believe It Or Not!
+Odditorium, and snow tubing at Pigeon Forge Indoor Snow!
+Our fav recommendations for Gatlinburg attractions and Pigeon Forge fun follow.

 - Dollywood — enjoy the Summer Celebration with extended hours, fireworks, live country music, roller coasters, and water rides (including Daredevil Falls and Smoky Mountain River Rampage) at this classic Smoky Mountain theme park!